Kotambail-Hegde/Masquerade-Emulator/README.md

 _**Known Issues**_
 * GBA not so often still has some minor graphical glitches
 * GB/GBC audio is still has lot of undesired interference; this needs to be cleaned up
+* NES still has some minor graphical glitches

 # Game Play